Frequently Asked Questions (FAQs)

 9) Do you give grants to organizations outside of Southern California?

-LA84 funds programs and activities located Southern California.
+LA84 funds programs and activities located in Southern California.
 The headquarters may be located outside of Southern California.

 10) When and how will I know if my proposal has been accepted or rejected?